Uterine Cancer : Center of Excellence

 Treatment Options for Cancer of the Uterus

 The primary treatment in most cases is surgical intervention: a total hysterectomy and BSO (bilateral salpingo-oophorectomies), which include removing the uterus, cervix, ovaries, and fallopian tubes.
 Based on the surgical pathology, the disease will be classified as a stage I-IV.
 Depending on the stage, additional treatment may be required including radiation and/or chemotherapy.
 Most women (75%) only require surgical intervention for a cure.
-At the Gynecologic Oncology Institute, you can be assured that we offer minimally invasive surgery to almost all patients.
+At our Center, you can be assured that we offer minimally invasive surgery to almost all patients.
 This ensures your rapid recovery without large incisions.
 When you visit us we discuss all options, including incisions, laparoscopy and robotics.
 Hormonal therapy for endometrial cancer is an option if the cancer is low grade and if surgery is not an option due to fertility preservation wishes or poor medical condition, as might be the case in old age.

 For early uterine cancer we almost exclusively use the DaVinci robotic system because it offers superior 3-D magnified optics and wristed instruments, which means delicate precise surgery and faster recovery.